 - Make sure you are using dry Marsala, sweet Marsala does not taste good.

-- Don't worry about buying a bottle of Marsala if you do not drink wine, Marsala is fortified, and will get good for a long time.
+- Don't worry about buying a bottle of Marsala if you do not drink wine, Marsala is fortified, and will last for about a month if kept in the refrigerator.